Do you have a question for us? Contact [email protected]

 Q: If I am not a licensed real estate salesperson, can I still join CARW?

 A: Yes!
-CARW welcomes affiliate members.
-Affiliates are members that do not hold a real estate license and do not need access to benefits.
-For the different types of membership, we offer please refer to this page – Membership Types
+CARW welcomes non-licensee members.
+Non-licensee (affiliates) are members that do not hold a real estate license and do not need access to benefits.
+For the different types of membership, we offer please refer to this page – CARW Membership

 Q: What if more than one member from a firm joins?

-A: Affiliate members may be eligible for corporate affiliate membership.
+A: Non-licensee (Affiliate) members may be eligible for corporate affiliate membership.
 The more members you have, the more you save!
 Contact [email protected] for more information.

 Q: Do I have to donate to RPAC?

-A: No, but you can.
+A: No, but it is encouraged.
 RPAC stands for the REALTORS® Political Action Committee.
 A PAC is a legal means by which interested individuals with common goals, like a trade association, ban together for the purposes of political action.
 The best way to positively impact issues such as property taxes, health care, and protecting the rights of property owners is through RPAC, a real estate professional’s vehicle for political action.

 Find out more about RPAC – https://carw.com/advocacy/rpac/